bhouston/template-typescript-monorepo/README.md

 - Mono-repository using NPM workspaces
 - TypeScript for type safety
+- ES Modules for fast builds
+- NodeNext node resolution
 - React for UI
 - Both react and vanilla JS libraries
-- Command line, React, and webserver apps
+- Command line, React app, and web server
 - ESBuild for fast bundles
 - Hot reload of React
-- Auto service resetart for the webs erver
+- Auto service restart for the web server
 - Lerna for managing the monorepo dependencies in parallel builds
 - Prettier for code formatting
 - ESLint for linting